 07 of 10

 The Living Room trail leads to a ridge overlooking the Salt Lake Valley above Red Butte Garden and Arboretum where people have arranged flat slabs of sandstone into chairs, sofas, tables, and ottomans for hikers to relax on while they take in the view.
-It's a popular trail but not marked well with signs, so click on the link for a detailed description of the route.
+It's a popular trail but not marked well with signs, so consider using your GPS.
 It's especially nice at sunset.
 The living room can be crowded during summer, especially in the evening.

 08 of 10

-The Scout Falls trail is the first section of the Timpanooke trail leading to the summit of Mount Timpanogos.
+The Scout Falls trail is the first section of the Timpooneke trail leading to the summit of Mount Timpanogos.
 It's accessed via American Fork Canyon, which requires a fee per vehicle to enter.
-The trailhead for the Timpanooke trail is about 7 miles up American Fork Canyon -- take the Timpanooke turnoff just past Mutual Dell.
+The trailhead for the Timpooneke trail is about 7 miles up American Fork Canyon—take the Timpooneke turnoff just past Mutual Dell.
 Scout Falls is a delightfully refreshing waterfall (though it may dwindle to a trickle during dry periods), and it's a nice place to have a picnic before heading back down the trail.
 The trail is 3 miles total and moderately easy, gaining about 600 feet in elevation.Continue to 9 of 10 below.

 09 of 10

 The Silver Lake Trail at the Brighton Ski Resort is the easiest, most child-friendly hike around—just a short boardwalk stroll around a small Alpine lake.
 There's a visitor's center with children's activities and plenty of ground squirrels to keep the kids amused.
 On the far side of the lake, other trails lead to Twin Lakes and Lake Solitude.
 Don't confuse Brighton's Silver Lake trail with the Silver Lake trail in American Fork Canyon, which is a lot of fun but moderately difficult.